dmbarbour/glas/docs/GlasProg.md

 * `(%an.memo MemoHints)` - we don't immediately need full-featured memoization, but at least enough for incremental compilation, e.g. persistent memoization of pure computations.
 * `(%an.log Chan MsgSel)` - printf debugging!
 Rather sophisticated.
 See *Logging*.
 * `(%an.reject Chan MsgSel)` - negative assertions structured as logging an error message.
 If there is no error message, the assertion passes, otherwise we diverge.
-* `(%an.profile Chan Options)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
-  * TODO: this will benefit from dynamic virtual channels for fine-grained profiling
+* `(%an.profile Chan)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
+This may benefit from dynamic virtual channels (tbd).
 * `(%an.chan.scope TL)` - a simple prefix rewrite on Chan names for Operation.
-* `(%an.static)` - indicates that the top stack element should be statically computed.
+* `(%an.arity In Out)` - express the data stack arity for a subprogram.
+Represents reading 'In' elements and writing 'Out' elements.
+Operation may read and write fewer so long as balance is maintained.
+* `(%an.data.wrap RegisterName)` - support for abstract data types.
+The RegisterName determines access control and valid scope for escape analysis.
+Wraps top item on data stack.
+Operation must be a no-op.
+  * `(%an.data.unwrap RegisterName)` - unwrap previously wrapped data
+  * `(%an.data.wrap.linear RegisterName)` - as wrap, but also marks the abstract data as linear, forbidding copy or drop until the data is unwrapped.
+  * `(%an.data.unwrap.linear RegisterName)` - corresponding unwrap for linear data.

 Nice to haves:
+* hiding parts of data or environment as lightweight types
+* type declarations.
+I'd like to get bidirectional type checking working in many cases relatively early on.
+* 'static' types in type declarations.
+* linear types or valid 'final' states in type declarations.
+* robust data abstraction, optionally including linear data.
+* tail-call declarations.
+Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage, optionally up to handler calls.
 * stowage.
 Work with larger-than-memory values via content-addressed storage.
-* type safety.
-I'd like to get bidirectional type checking working in many cases relatively early on.
-* tail-call declarations.
-This could feasibly be presented as part of a function type.
 * lazy computation.
 Thunk, force, spark.
 Requires some analysis of registers written.
 * debug trace.
 Probably should wait until we have a clear idea of what a trace should look like.
 * debug views.
 Specialized projectional editors through debuggers.